A curious variant of Bronnikov-Ellis spacetime

 The specific form of $g_{00}$ in the line element in (5) is directly related to the existence of a conformal Killing vector in the geometry.
 This has been shown and used in \cite{lobo, kuhfittig} in the context of wormholes, though the original idea appears in earlier papers \cite{ponce, roy}.
 Unfortunately, the fact that the line element is not asymptotically flat seems to have been a deterrant in either using it in the wormhole context or analysing its properties further.
 Our purpose, in this article, is to fill this gap by studying some of the interesting features of the geometry in (5), which seems to have escaped attention.

 One may physically understand the influence of the chosen $g_{00} = -\alpha^2 r^2$ by calculating the frequency shift of a light signal: (a) emitted from the throat and ending up at larger values of $r$, or (b) emitted from a larger value of $r$ and reaching the throat at $b_0$ later.
-For (a), one encounters a {\em blue-shift} whereas in (b) there is a {\em redshift}.
-Thus, an observer at infinity would perceive the presence of a wormhole throat via an infinite blue shift.
-This is in stark contrast (and somewhat counter-intuitive!) to what happens for a black hole where the presence of a horizon is manifest through an infinite red-shift (the reason behind the name `red-shift function'), as seen by an asymptotic observer.
+For (b), one encounters a {\em blue-shift} whereas in (a) there is a {\em red-shift}.
+Thus, an observer at a finite location/infinity would perceive the presence of a wormhole throat via a finite/infinite red shift.
+This is in contrast to what happens for a black hole where the presence of a horizon is manifest through an infinite red-shift (the reason behind the name `red-shift function') of a signal emitted from the horizon, as seen by {\em any} observer away from the horizon.

 We now move on to further discuss different aspects of this spacetime.